 Among all mid-range Aeroplan co-branded credit cards, the American Express Aeroplan Card consistently offers the highest signup bonus, making this a worthwhile proposition for all points collectors.

-As American Express’s mid-range Aeroplan co-branded credit card, the American Express Aeroplan Card currently offers 15,000 Aeroplan points and an Air Canada Buddy Pass as a signup bonus.
+As American Express’s mid-range Aeroplan co-branded credit card, the American Express Aeroplan Card currently offers 55,000 Aeroplan points as its welcome bonus when you apply through a refer-a-friend link.

 The signup bonus is distributed as follows:

-The card has an annual fee of $120, which is not waived for the first year.
+The card has an annual fee of $120.

 In terms of the returns on everyday spending, the American Express Aeroplan Card has a very unique structure, offering cardholders: